yliu1268/cast-workflows/targetTR/launch_ukb/README.md

 ## Run a small test job

-The code below shows a small example:
+The code below shows a small example.
+It assumes you ran the above to create `ukb_cram_and_index_files.txt`.
 ```
 ./targetTR_launcher_ukb.py \
   --tr-bed test.bed \